1-Day, 2-Day & 3-Day Prague Itineraries for Travelers

 For some extra magic, return to Charles Bridge once the sun goes down.
 Not only can you see the lights of the castle in the background, but the gas lights on the bridge also turn on at night, making the medieval bridge feel even older.
 During the month of December, a lamplighter wearing a historical suit lights up the lamps manually.

 Right by the bridge is the Lennon Wall, an ever-changing monument to the Beatles' singer.
 The wall, which was originally just a long white piece of cement, is now an open canvas, where local activists and music lovers are welcome to add Lennon-inspired graffiti, paintings, and tributes.
 The wall receives a new whitewash coat about once a year, and artists can restart covering it up right away.
+Just a short walk from the wall is the Lennon Wall Story Museum, showcasing historical photographs, a documentary, and a small replica of the wall itself.

 Things to Do: Prague's Jewish history goes back a long way–and you can start to learn more about it by visiting the Prague Jewish Quarter (Josefov).
 Jewish writer Franz Kafka (of Metamorphosis fame) grew up here, and while his home is no longer around, you'll run into a number of quirky Kafka-inspired sculptures when walking around town.